Samsung's marketing splurge doesn't always bring bang-for-buck

 "The Galaxy brand has established itself, and the Samsung brand is now much stronger than Android or any of the other OEM brands, except Apple," said Benedict Evans, an independent technology and media consultant in London.
 "The underlying problem is that Samsung has established itself as a dependable quality brand, not a differentiated or premium quality product, so it does best where it's not competing directly with Apple."

-Samsung works with a number of advertising agencies, including Publicis Groupe (PUBP.PA), Interpublic Group (IPG.N), and MDC Partners MDZa.TO (MDCA.O).
+Samsung works with a number of advertising agencies, including Publicis Groupe, Interpublic Group, and MDC Partners.

 IN LOW GEAR